tri154/NMT/README.md

 ## Training Transformer from scratch
 To train Transformer from scratch, modify `configs/config.yaml` file (default config file in `main.py`).
-Other variants need its specific config file.
+Other variants need their specific config file.

 #### `configs/config.yaml`